 - Students are encouraged to keep computer chargers in their rooms.
-Charging stations are available for use as needed during the academic day. - In the classroom setting, students should not open their laptops unless instructed to do so by their teacher. - Laptops must be transported in a student's backpack or book bag.
-Laptops may not be carried or stored unprotected at any time. - Laptops are not to be used in any outdoor spaces or any athletic buildings unless permission has been granted by a faculty member. - During the Thanksgiving, Winter, and Spring vacations, sixth, seventh, and eighth graders must store their laptops in the dormitory laptop carts unless special permission has been granted by the Student Life office.
-Ninth graders must also store their laptops in the dormitory laptop carts during Spring vacation.
+Charging stations are available for use as needed during the academic day. - In the classroom setting, students should not open their laptops unless instructed to do so by their teacher. - Laptops are not to be used in any outdoor spaces or any athletic buildings unless permission has been granted by a faculty member. - During the Thanksgiving, Winter, and Spring vacations, sixth, seventh, and eighth graders must store their laptops in the dormitory laptop carts unless special permission has been granted by the Student Life office.